hometoolslatex › cvtex

-Typesetting your academic CV in LaTeX
+Typesetting your academic CV in LATEX

-Some TeX engines such as XeTeX allow you not only to benefit from the advanced typesetting features available in LaTeX, but also to use in your documents expert fonts such as Hoefler Text or Adobe Garamond Pro and to edit TeX sources in your native (Western or non-Western) writing system.
+Some TEX engines such as XeTeX allow you not only to benefit from the advanced typesetting features available in LATEX, but also to use in your documents expert fonts such as Hoefler Text or Adobe Garamond Pro and to edit TEX sources in your native (Western or non-Western) writing system.

-The following are custom templates I designed to typeset an academic curriculum vitę in XeTeX.
-You are free to download them and modify them to typeset your own cv.
+For my CV I use a template compiled in XeTeX with Libertine as the main typeface (get it from GitHub).
+My developer portfolio is set in Titillium.
+The following are custom templates I designed to typeset an academic curriculum vitæ in XeTeX.
+You are free to download them and modify them to typeset your own cv (get them all from GitHub).

 Features